-A phishing attack is when a cybercriminal pretends to be someone they are not via email to extract sensitive and confidential information about you and your business.
+A phishing attack is when a cybercriminal pretends to be someone they are not via email or text message to extract sensitive and confidential information about you and your business.
 These attacks can be extremely detrimental, potentially causing you to lose your business.

 Cybercriminals can set up a default display name to appear in your inbox that looks natural, so be sure to look at the sender’s actual email address.
 This can help identify if the sender is truly who they claim to be.
-A legitimate email will come from the organization’s domain such as @aureon.com.
-Criminals often use a public email address such as @gmail.com.
+For example, a legitimate email will come from the organization’s domain such as @aureon.com, but criminals often use a public email address such as @gmail.com.
 Also, double check the spelling of the domain to ensure it is familiar to you.
 A slight change in the domain can be easily overlooked, but is an indicator of a malicious sender.

-Phishing emails may ask you to click a link within the email.
+Phishy emails and texts may ask you to click a link contained within the message.
 Just as you should be vigilant about opening unknown email attachments, you should investigate any URL before clicking.
 Whether it’s a pasted link, a hyperlink within text, or embedded as a button, by hovering your mouse over the link or address, you can reveal the linked site’s true URL.
 A phishing email will contain links to unrecognized sites or URLs that misspell a familiar domain name.
 These URLs might be slightly misspelled or completely different than what you are expecting, so always double check before you click.

 You can often detect a phishing email by how it is written.
-The writing style might be different and usually contains spelling mistakes and poor grammar.
+The writing style might be different and it often contains spelling mistakes and poor grammar.
 Many of us can make typos when sending an email, so a common misspelling from a finger slip on the keyboard isn’t necessarily a red flag, but multiple misspellings or awkward wording of everyday phrases should start sounding alarm bells in your head.